umbraco/UmbracoDocs/Tutorials/Creating-Tables-for-Umbraco-with-PetaPoco/index-v7.md

 [CollaboratingPlatypus/PetaPoco](https://github.com/CollaboratingPlatypus/PetaPoco)

 ## Setting up the folders
 First, we need set up structure for our data and tables.
-Under the `App_Code` folder, create a `Recipes`.
+Under the `App_Code` folder, create a `Recipes` folder.
 Next under `Recipes` create a folder called `Models` and under that folder create a folder called `pocos` or `PetaPocos`.
 In the `pocos` or `PetaPocos` folder the table will be created.

 ![Folder structure example](images/folderlocation.png)